 It’s intuitive, but not really.
 Here’s the deal with sunscreens.
 The Sun’s light sends three kinds of ultraviolet radiation our way: UVA, UVB, and UVC.
 Our atmosphere absorbs the UVC rays and they don’t even make it to the ground (well, unless you find yourself under a hole in the ozone).
-It’s the UVB and UVA rays that cause sunburns, spots, wrinkles and other kinds of photoaging.
+It’s the UVB and UVA rays that cause sunburns, uneven skin tones, dark spots, wrinkles and other kinds of discoloration due to photoaging.
 In addition, they also damage the skin’s DNA, increasing the risk of skin cancer.

 But while most sunscreens work well enough, the problem is that companies often don’t make it clear which rays their product protects from.
 Is it UBV rays only?
 Is it UVA + UVB?
 This is important, because a lot of sunscreens only offers protection against UVB rays.
 So even if you have a nice sunscreen with an SPF of 50, it will still be ineffective against UVA rays.
 And according to the University of Iowa, UVA rays are 500 times more frequent than UVB rays.
 The solution?
 Look for “broad spectrum” sunscreens, with an SPF of at least 15, and containing one of the following UVA-reflecting ingredients: oxybenzone, avobenzone (Parsol 1789), mexoryl, or titanium oxide.

 But while we’re on the topic of UVA rays, sunscreens and their effectiveness, a word on the associated myth that tanning booths are safer than suntanning out in the sun.
 That is simply not true.
-While many tanning booth companies boast that their tanning machines filter out the harmful UVB rays, they still blast “nice” UVA radiation in you.
-And the problem is that UVA rays penetrate deeper, cause damage to our cells, and can cause photoaging and even skin cancers.
+While many tanning booth companies boast that their tanning machines filter out the harmful UVB rays, they still blast “nice” UVA radiation in you, which can lead to all kinds of difficult-to-get-rid-of hyperpigmentation.
+And the problem is that UVA rays penetrate deeper, cause damage to our cells, and can cause even skin cancers.
 If you really want to get a nice tan, you’re much better off with slathering some broad-spectrum, SPF 15 sunscreen, and spending time in the sun.